t04glovern/t04glovern.github.io.raw/_posts/2016-02-02-equallogic-storage-pool-connection-via-iscsi-into-esxi.markdown

 ## Introduction

-This guide outlines how to get `Borrowed Space` storage pools created in EqualLogic storage manager talking with ESXi over an iSCSI link.
+This guide outlines how to get `Borrowed Space` storage pools created in `EqualLogic storage manager` talking with ESXi over an iSCSI link.
 I make the assumption that you already have the various storage pools setup, my guide uses three existing spaces called Gold, Silver and Bronze.

 ## Setup an iSCSI host adaptor

-Login to one of the ESXi boxes you want to configure with the vSphere client and navigate to the Configuration tab > Storage Adapters.
+Login to one of the ESXi boxes you want to configure with the vSphere client and navigate to the `Configuration tab > Storage Adapters`.
 You'll be greeted with various storage adapters that are currently attached to your physical system.
 In order for us to talk with the EqualLogic storage device we need an iSCSI adapter setup.

 ![Adapter Creation]({{ site.url }}/images/posts/equallogic-storage/equallogic-storage-pool-adapter.png)